[Visual Data] Pandemic speeds calls for ban on facial recognition

 "Once we start to be afraid of not being able to say [or do] things freely without fear, we already have lost our freedom of thinking.
 Is this the world you want to live in?" he added.

-According to Lotte Houwing, policy advisor at EDRi, "we are shaping the world of tomorrow with the measures we are taking today".
+According to Lotte Houwing, policy advisor at Bits of Freedom, "we are shaping the world of tomorrow with the measures we are taking today".

 "Surveillance is not a medicine," she said.